Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Magnificence and the Beast (2017)

-The live-action remake of the Oscar-nominated animation from 1991 was an amazing hit for Disney – with Emma Watson impressing within the function of Belle and a formidable ensemble forged together with the likes of Ewan McGregor, Ian McKellen and Emma Thompson.
+The live-action remake of the Oscar-nominated animation from 1991 was an incredible hit for Disney – with Emma Watson impressing within the position of Belle and a formidable ensemble forged together with the likes of Ewan McGregor, Ian McKellen and Emma Thompson.
 PC

 Starring: Emma Watson, Dan Stevens, Luke Evans, Josh Gad, Ian McKellen